devcolor/codebender-school-api/README.md

 - Pushes to `main` or `develop` branches
 - Pull requests to the `main` branch

-The Docker image will be tagged as `latest` and pushed to ECR.
+The Docker image will be tagged and pushed to Docker Hub (or your configured registry).

 **Install required packages:**
 ```bash